angular/protractor/docs/using-mocha.md

 _Please note that Mocha support is new as of December 2013 and may still have some rough edges._

-Mocha support is only available on Protractor's canary version at the moment.
-Install with

-    npm install -g protractor@canary

 If you would like to use mocha instead of Jasmine as your test framework, you'll need a little extra setup.
 Mocha has limited support - you'll need to use the BDD interface and chai assertions with [Chai As Promised](http://chaijs.com/plugins/chai-as-promised).

 Download the dependencies with npm.
-This should be in the same place as protractor is installed (so if you installed protracted with -g, you should use -g here).
+Mocha should be installed in the same place as Protractor - so if protractor was installed globally, install Mocha with -g.

     npm install -g mocha
-    npm install -g chai
+    npm install chai
-    npm install -g chai-as-promised
+    npm install chai-as-promised

 You will need to require and set up chai inside your test files: